ESGF/esgf-user-support/docs/user_guide.rst

 Share a wiki page with Facebook or Twitter
 ------------------------------------------
-- CoG has implemented hooks for sharing wiki pages with Facebook and Twitter.
+- There are hooks for sharing wiki pages with Facebook and Twitter.
 - You must already have accounts with these services.
 - Social networking Icons are located at the bottom of every wiki page.